 Search Parameters

 All three solvers in PyQBPP — EasySolver, ExhaustiveSolver, and ABS3Solver — accept search parameters through search().
-Parameters are passed as a standard Python dict.
-Values can be strings, integers, or floats — they are automatically converted to strings before being passed to the C++ backend.
+Parameters are passed as keyword arguments.
+Values can be strings, integers, or floats — they are automatically converted to strings before being passed to the backend.

 Passing Parameters